Building a Scalable Design System

 Clear copy

-Working closely with engineers, I also explored how to embed ARIA roles and define consistent focus states within our design tokens.
+Working closely with engineers, I explored how to embed ARIA roles and define consistent focus states directly within our design tokens making accessibility part of the infrastructure, not something added later.

 03.